salttort/datadog-project/README.md

 # datadog-project

-# The summary is in the summary.txt file, I also emailed a summary in a word doc to the recruiter
+The project summary is in the summary.md file